ZeroTraceAPI/Amulet-Utility-Plugins/README.md

 These plugins are currently tested on Windows.
 They may work on other operating systems, but Windows is the supported environment for now.

+World Chunk Loader is designed for Minecraft Bedrock Edition.
+Platform-specific import and behavior-pack activation steps may differ.

 ## Cost

-These plugins are free from the original maintainer.
+These plugins and companion tools are free from the original maintainer.
 Donations may be accepted, but there is no required payment or forced paywall.

 ## Official Source

 The official source is the [Amulet Utility Plugins GitHub repository](https://github.com/ZeroTraceAPI/Amulet-Utility-Plugins).

-If you share, fork, modify, package, or redistribute these plugins, please link back to the official source so users can find a clean and current copy.
+If you share, fork, modify, package, or redistribute these plugins or companion tools, please link back to the official source so users can find a clean and current copy.

 ## Contributing